phenology/cgc/manuscript/joss_cgc_paper.md

 natural generalization of the BBAC algorithm to three dimensions [@Wu:2018].
 A loss function based on the I-divergence is employed and multiple runs are carried out to avoid local minima as much as possible.
 At every iteration, the cluster-based means are calculated and the clusters in the three dimensions updated to minimize the information loss from the original data matrix to its clustered counterpart.
-Similar the CGC co-clustering implementation, only the clusters from the previous iteration (and the corresponding cluster means) are employed to update the tri-cluster assignments.
+Similar to the CGC co-clustering implementation, only the clusters from the previous iteration (and the corresponding cluster means) are employed to update the tri-cluster assignments.
 Thus, the tri-clustering outcome is not influenced by the order in which the three axes of the input data array are provided.